bhupenderbindal/aoc_2024/README.md

 ## Notes
 - Suggeestion: Use pen-paper to outline before jumping to code
-- Tea and water sips are included in the timings
+- Tea and water sips are included in the timings, long breaks excluded
 - No other tool is used except the python documentation
 - No templates
-- First simplest solution
+- First simple solution - could be refactored

 ```